miklevin/MikeLev.in/_posts/2025-04-03-zero-to-clicks-niche-content.md

 ### Enter CrUX: The User Experience Database

 And how does Google get a sense of that user experience, even beyond clicks on the SERP?
 Enter the Chrome User Experience Report, or CrUX [3].
-Using aggregated, anonymized data from opted-in Chrome users, Google collects real-world performance metrics [3, 9].
+Using aggregated, anonymized data from opted-in Chrome users (the default!), Google collects real-world performance metrics [3, 9].
 This field data powers the Core Web Vitals (CWV) – Largest Contentful Paint (LCP), Cumulative Layout Shift (CLS), and Interaction to Next Paint (INP, formerly FID) – which Google explicitly states are part of its page experience ranking signal [13, 16].

 Now, does more traffic (potentially from ads) automatically mean better CWV scores?
 Research suggests it's not that simple.
 One study found only weak correlations between traffic volume and specific CWV metrics, concluding CWV doesn't significantly drive traffic but rather reflects a site's ability to facilitate a good user journey, leading to conversions [1].
 Another analysis of thousands of pages also found weak links between CWV and traditional UX metrics like bounce rate or time on site [2].